UOA-CS732-SE750-Students-2022/animejs-demo/README.md

 # AnimeJS Demo

-This repo is a walkthrough of the AnimeJS animation library to help you learn AnimeJS.
+This repo is a demo of the AnimeJS animation library to help you learn AnimeJS.

 It has the following four folders, each of which contains one JS project.